Tsukihime

-Several other related media have also been released, including the bonus disc Tsukihime Plus-Disc, a fan disc Kagetsu Tohya and the fighting game series Melty Blood.
-Story concepts and characters shared many similarities with other Type Moon's series The Garden of Sinners, and the two were also subtly connected.
+Several other related media have also been released, including the bonus disc Tsukihime Plus-Disc, a fan disc Kagetsu Tohya, and the fighting game series Melty Blood.
+Story concepts and characters shared many similarities with other Type-Moon's series The Garden of Sinners, and the two were also subtly connected.
 A remake with updated art and story was announced in 2008.
-The first part of the remake, Tsukihime -A piece of blue glass moon-, featuring a rewritten and expanded version of two of the original routes, was released on August 26, 2021.
-The second part, Tsukihime -The other side of red garden-, was teased in a secret unlockable trailer in -A piece of blue glass moon-.
-Melty Blood: Type Lumina, a new fighting game, was released worldwide on September 30, 2021 as companion to the remake titles.
+The first part of the remake, Tsukihime: A Piece of Blue Glass Moon, featuring a rewritten and expanded version of two of the original routes, first released in Japan in 2021, and was released worldwide in 2024.
+The second part, Tsukihime: The Other Side of Red Garden, was teased in a secret unlockable trailer in A Piece of Blue Glass Moon.
+Melty Blood: Type Lumina, a fighting game, was released worldwide on September 30, 2021, as companion to the remake titles.

+Gameplay

-GameplayTsukihime is a visual novel where the story is presented via text that intermittently presents choices for the player to make.
-These choices influence the story, some in large ways while others in small ways.
-Some choices lead to bad endings where the protagonist dies, after which the player can optionally view a comedic section called Teach Me, Ciel-sensei!, where a fourth-wall and breaking version of the character Ciel offers hints on what led to the bad ending.
+Tsukihime is a visual novel where the story is presented via text that intermittently presents choices for the player to make.
+These choices influence the story, some in large ways while others in small ones.
+Some choices lead to bad endings where the protagonist dies, after which the player can optionally view a comedic section called Teach Me, Ciel-sensei!, where a fourth-wall-breaking version of the character Ciel offers hints on what led to the bad ending.
 The game is divided into five routes, distributed amongst two scenarios: The Near Side of the Moon (Arcueid and Ciel routes), and the Far Side of the Moon (Akiha, Hisui and Kohaku routes).
 Every heroine except Kohaku has two possible endings.
-When the player has achieved all possible endings, a new epilogue part, entitled Eclipse, is unlocked.Tsukihime remake entries are visual novels like the original, and though it features modern amenities, (such as better skip functions) it plays mostly the same.
+When the player has achieved all possible endings, a new epilogue part, entitled Eclipse, is unlocked.

+Tsukihime remake entries are visual novels like the original, and though it features modern amenities (such as better skip functions), it plays mostly the same.
 The Teach Me, Ciel-sensei! section after a bad ending also returns.
-Unlike the original, both remakes of Near and Far sides titled Tsukihime -A piece of blue glass moon- and Tsukihime -The other side of red garden- are on separate release dates:
+Unlike the original, both remakes of Near and Far sides titled Tsukihime: A Piece of Blue Glass Moon and Tsukihime: The Other Side of Red Garden are released separately: